 - Joint replacement surgery where a surgeon removes your damaged joint and replaces it with plastic and metal parts.
 Just like any surgery, this procedure is invasive, costly, and has risks with no guarantee that the replacement will be successful.
 Additionally, the recovery time can be anywhere from a few weeks to a few months, with regular physical therapy.

 If the traditional treatment methods have you feeling dismal about your future, there’s good news.
-Stem cell treatment for OA is up and coming medical technology that just may become the new standard of care for the millions who suffer from this condition.
+Regenerative medicine for OA is up and coming medical technology that just may become the new standard of care for the millions who suffer from this condition.

-Stem cells, retrieved from Wharton Jelly, the substance found in the tissues within a healthy umbilical cord, can be concentrated and injected into your joint.
-The umbilical cord tissue contains the miracle cells that we know as stem cells.
+Cells, retrieved from Wharton Jelly, the substance found in the tissues within a healthy umbilical cord, can be concentrated and injected into your joint.
+The umbilical cord tissue contains the cells.

 These highly specialized cells are a completely natural way to not only treat the pain associated with OA but to potentially cure it.
-What we know so far about stem cells is that they have the ability to regenerate and become the exact cells that your body needs to heal the injured tissues and ligaments.
+What we know so far about regenerative medicine is that it may have the ability to regenerate and become the exact cells that your body needs to heal the injured tissues and ligaments.

 This treatment is all-natural, there is no recovery time, and no dangerous pain killers are required.

-Why Choose Stem Cell Treatment as Your First Line of Defense
+Why Choose Regenerative Cell care as Your First Line of Defense

 Stem cell treatment for OA may be a good option for you if you’re dealing with the symptoms of OA and are having a hard time maintaining the active and pain-free lifestyle that you desire.
 If you’ve been told that your only options for dealing with your diagnosis are to manage your symptoms with pain medications or resort to invasive surgery, it would be beneficial to look into the regenerative medicine as a safer, more natural alternative that just may be more effective than any other treatment method out there.